NisargRhino/nisarg_shahstudent2025/navigation/about.md

 <body>
     <div class="container">
         <p style="color: #000000;">
-            Hello!
-My name is Nisarg Shah, and I am currently in grade 11.
-I really love exploring the great outdoors, especially hiking through national parks.
-When I'm not outside, I like reading good sci fi books or playing basketball/badminton with friends.
-I'm a big fan of the Golden State Warriors and love Stephen Curry.
+          • My name is Nisarg Shah, and I’m currently in grade 11.
+	        •	I love exploring the great outdoors, especially hiking through national parks.
+	        •	When I’m not outside, I enjoy reading sci-fi books or playing basketball and badminton with friends.
+	        •	I’m a big fan of the Golden State Warriors and Stephen Curry.
         </p>

         <div class="hobbies">